 Diary of a Madman

 I often appreciate insight into the verbosity of my favourite writers.
 I’d read that Nick Cave‘s love of language began at an early age so it pleased me to see pages from a tatty old journal that the songwriter, author and screenwriter kept as a young adult, one that duly screams ‘portrait of the artist as a morbid man’:

-A friend, glibly, once reduced the role of a copy editor to one who, “just checks spelling mistakes and stuff…”
+A friend rather glibly reduced the role of a copy editor as someone who, “just checks spelling mistakes and stuff…”

 Not one to wax on about work stress – I appreciate that jobs which require technical and creative skill in equal measure are hard to come by – but as a copy editor, one must remain unruffled in the eye of any storm.
-There’s the hum of a constant deadline against the unrelenting clock, the lack of recognition among peers who write terribly, an end ‘result’ that is always open to question, while maintaining your raison d’être for compacting text into tiny boxes, as if playing, as a colleague once put it, “a frantic game of Tetris with words”.
-In today’s climate, with many publications calling for ‘self publishers’, writers who sub and upload work themselves to catastrophic results, I often find myself questioning my career choice.
+There’s the hum of a constant deadline against the unrelenting clock, the lack of recognition among peers who write terribly, an end ‘result’ that is always open to question, while maintaining your raison d’être for compacting text into tiny boxes, as if playing – as a colleague once put it – “a frantic game of Tetris with words”.
+In today’s climate, with so many publications calling for ‘self publishers’, and writers who sub and upload work themselves often with catastrophic results, I tend to find myself questioning my past choices.